ferreira-tb/tauri-store/docs/src/index.md

 ## Examples

 You can find example projects in the [examples directory](https://github.com/ferreira-tb/tauri-store/tree/main/examples) of the GitHub repository.
-To check them out, clone the repository and run the examples using the following commands:
+To check them out, run the following commands:

 ```sh
 git clone https://github.com/ferreira-tb/tauri-store.git